xx00a/Group6/use_cases/use_case_population_report.md

 2. Report is accurate and correctly produced.
 3. The generated report can be further sold/used to/by other companies.
 4. Analyst is comfortable with the system.
+5. Administrator can log in the system and retrieve the reports.

 ## EXTENSIONS